krpeacock/inanna/content/events/venus-inferior-conjunction-march/index.md

 2. **Main Ritual** (8:30 - 9:30)
    - Reading from The Descent of Inanna
    - Guided meditation on personal transformation
-   - Group ritual honoring Venus's descent
+   - Group ritual taking of sacrament
    - Sharing circle

 3. **Closing Ceremony** (9:30 - 10:00)